|42 STARS IN A WAVE CONFIGURATION OF LINEAL COLUMNS, NEVER AN OFFICIAL STAR COUNT, 1889-1890, WASHINGTON STATEHOOD

 Mounting: The flag was mounted and framed within our own conservation department, which is led by expert trained staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.

 The background is 100% cotton twill, black in color.
 The substantial, contemporary burled molding has a convex profile and a Ralph Lauren sensibility, with a worn surface that is reminiscent of old leather.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.
 Feel free to contact us for more details.

-Condition: There is moderate oxidation and soiling throughout, accompanied by minor fading.
+Condition: There is modest to moderate foxing and soiling in limited areas.
 Many of my clients prefer early flags to show their age and history of use.

 |Collector Level:||Beginners and Holiday Gift Giving|

 |Earliest Date of Origin:||1889|